 A Memorandum of Understanding was drawn up between the RC Foundation and a preliminary committee of interested and committed volunteers willing to take on the challenge of raising funds to eliminate the “pay to play” reality experienced by past National Senior Women XV teams.

+The MHF continues to be need to support the program.
 Unlike most Funds within the Canadian Rugby Foundation which have a long term legacy component, this Fund will distribute the funds to the Women’s National team on an ‘as required’ basis.
-A committee of interested volunteers with administer the Fund, ensuring that all the policies and guidelines of the Canadian Rugby Foundation are also followed.
+A committee of interested volunteers administers the Fund, ensuring that all the policies and guidelines of the Canadian Rugby Foundation are also followed.

 Naming the Fund – The Monty Heald National Women’s Fund

-The organizers of the Fund have taken this opportunity to recognize and honor Monty Heald for his many contributions to Rugby in our country.
+The organizers of the Fund have taken this opportunity to recognize and honour Monty Heald for his many contributions to Rugby in our country.
 Monty was made a Life Member of Rugby Canada in 2013.
 He was a tremendous ambassador for our sport, representing the Canadian rugby community at local, provincial, national and international levels.
 No challenge was too big, and he was one of two Past Presidents, the other being Barry Giffen, who formed a sub-committee of the Rugby Canada Past Presidents Committee to address the “Pay to Play” situation experienced by the National Senior Women’s XV team.
 They decided that we must work together within our community to eliminate the requirement for members of the National Women’s XV having to ‘pay to play’.
 Sadly, Monty succumbed to health problems and passed away in July, 2015.
 We hope that by recognizing him as a key leader of this Fund, it will ensure members of the rugby community in Canada remember the contributions he made, and motivate others to follow in his footsteps.
-Attachment #1 provides details of Monty’s contribution to the organization of our sport.

-The proposed MONTY HEALD NATIONAL WOMEN’S FUND will undertake to gain sufficient capital to overcome this shortfall in annual operating capital for our National Women’s XV team.
+The MONTY HEALD FUND will undertake to gain sufficient capital to overcome the shortfalls in annual operating capital for our National Women’s XV team in the lead up to the 2021 WRWC.
 It is our hope that the major sponsors, including government and the World Rugby will raise their level of funding as Women’s rugby gains more acceptance on the international stage.
 That recognition may take four or five years.
-Therefore, members of the Canadian rugby community are banding together to establish and provide financial resources to the MONTY HEALD NATIONAL WOMEN’S FUND.
+Therefore, members of the Canadian rugby community are continuing to support the program and these remarkable women.